ILS Law College: Academic programmes

 In addition to the five-year degree course and the three-year degree course (for graduates in any discipline), the college offers diplomas and distance-learning courses.

 ILS is part of the EU Law Poros Programme, and students can apply for this diploma course.
 The best students from the programme get a chance to go on an exchange program to Greece for a semester of study there.

 Rankings

-ILS Law College was ranked tenth by India Today's "India's Best Colleges 2022: Law".
+ILS Law College was ranked tenth by India Today's "India's Best Colleges 2022: Law", ninth in 2023 and eleventh in 2024.

 Student life

 The college devotes attention to creating a Moot Court atmosphere; ILS has debating cells, cultural cells, a corporate cell, a center for public law, an alternate dispute resolution cell, Intellectual Property Rights Cell, International Law Cell, Hariyali cell etc.

 The college has a legal aid programme involving final year students, and runs legal literacy programmes for lay people.
 For instance, in a project with the KEM Hospital research centre, a village is selected and students sent there to spread legal literacy.
 This project covers issues like human rights, gender and civil rights.
 Students also put on street plays to make citizens aware of legal issues.

 In conjunction with the Rotary circuit, ILS students go to a legal centre four days a week.
 The centre gets clients through various NGOs active in Pune.
 The legal centre also has lawyers on hand to help people in need of counselling.
 However, the college advocates out-of-court settlements to lengthy litigation.

 One of the institution's projects involves working with the National Commission for Women.
 The college is active in human rights projects which are handled by the student members Human Rights Cell of the college.

 The institution has been a partner institute for Surana & Surana International Technology Law Moot Court Competition from 2002 to 2008.